GaZaTu/im-emoji-picker/README.md

 ```

 ### Known Issues 😅

+- On Sway and probably i3 too (maybe any tiling WM) you might need to configure a window rule to prevent the emoji picker from stealing focus
+  - example: `no_focus [title="im-emoji-picker"]`

 - When using Wayland neither Fcitx5 nor IBus report the correct text cursor location so the emoji picker will open either in the top left corner or in the center of the screen